mongodb/docs-mongodb-shell/source/includes/boolean-logic-connection-strings.rst

-For boolean values in :manual:`connection string
+For boolean values in :manual:`connection strings
 </reference/connection-string>`, you:

 - must use ``true`` or ``false``.